-These data can help provide a better understanding of the circumstances in which crashes and injuries occur.
-Note: EDR data is recorded by your vehicle only if a nontrivial crash situation occurs; no data is recorded by the EDR under normal driving conditions and no personal data or information (e.g. name, gender, age, and crash location) is recorded (see limitations regarding 911 Assist privacy information below).
+This data can help provide a better understanding of the circumstances in which crashes and injuries occur.
+Note: EDR data is recorded by your vehicle only if a nontrivial crash situation occurs; no data is recorded by the EDR under normal driving conditions and no personal data or information (e.g. name, gender, age, and crash location) is recorded (see limitations regarding 911 Assist below).
 However, parties such as law enforcement could combine the EDR data with the type of personally identifying data routinely acquired during a crash investigation.

 To read data recorded by an EDR, special equipment is required and access to the vehicle or the EDR is needed.
 In addition to the vehicle manufacturer, other parties, such as law enforcement, that have such special equipment, can read the information if they have access to the vehicle or the EDR.
 We do not access EDR information without obtaining consent, unless pursuant to court order or where required by law enforcement, other government authorities or other third parties acting with lawful authority.
 Other parties may seek to access the information independently of us.

-911 Assist (if equipped) is enabled (set ON), 911 Assist may, through any paired and connected cell phone, disclose to emergency services that the vehicle has been in a crash involving the deployment of an airbag or, in certain vehicles, the activation of the fuel pump shut-off.
+911 Assist (if equipped and active) may, through any paired and connected cell phone, disclose to emergency services that the vehicle has been in a crash involving the deployment of an airbag or, in certain vehicles, the activation of the fuel pump shut-off.
 Certain versions or updates to 911 Assist may also be capable of being used to electronically or verbally provide to 911 operators the vehicle location (such as latitude and longitude) and/or other details about the vehicle or crash or personal information about the occupants to assist 911 operators to provide the most appropriate emergency services.
 If you do not want to disclose this information, do not activate the 911 Assist feature.
-See your SYNC© supplement for more information.
+If any user sets 911 Assist to on or off, that setting applies for all paired phones.
+To switch 911 Assist on and off or for more information, please see your Owner’s Manual (SYNC© and Settings).
 Note: Vehicles equipped with the MyKey feature may be capable of overriding the 911 Assist settings and turning 911 Assist ON, even if it was previously set to Off.
-IF you do not want to disclose this information, do not enable MyKey.
+If you do not want to disclose this information, do not enable MyKey.

 Your vehicle may contain a global positioning system (GPS) or may utilize the GPS in your connected wireless device in some instances.
 GPS may be used to determine your vehicle’s physical location, travel direction, and speed, and to record this information over time to provide GPS-based services.
 This information may be recorded in your vehicle and may be accessed by Ford of Canada or Ford Motor Company to provide services you request, with your consent, or in accordance with a court order or where required by law enforcement, other government authorities, or other third parties acting with lawful authority.
 Other parties may seek to access the information independently of Ford Motor Company and Ford of Canada.